Coming up next, our final news roundup and information overload hour.

 And it's very interesting to watch the evolution, for example, of Gavin Newsom.

-Then he seemed to moderate, and he became a podcaster.
+Then he seemed to moderate and he became a podcaster.

-And he, you know, we found instance after instance where he was using the term Latinx, and the same with gender-affirming care issues and men playing women's sports.
+And we found instance after instance where he was using the term Latinx.

-Um, but that's not Gavin's biggest problem.
+But that's not Gavin's biggest problem.

-Uh and now he's now he's getting very aggressive.
+And now he's getting very aggressive.

 Now he's talking about punching people in the face.

-And I'm willing to take the hit rather than go after some probably overweight politician that doesn't know how to defend themselves in Texas because he doesn't like what they're doing legally in Texas with redistricting, meanwhile, every blue state has been gerrymandered to death.
+And I'm willing to take the hit rather than go after some probably overweight politician that doesn't know how to defend themselves and Texas because he doesn't like what they're doing legally in Texas with redistricting.

-Um I'm offering to let him take a swing at me if he wants.
+I'm offering to let him take a swing at me if he wants.

-Just that just because I care about other people.
+Just because I care about other people.

 I know how to defend myself.